Genez-io/genezio-documentation/docs/frameworks/README.md

 ---
-description: "Learn how to build your application using Genezio’s supported frameworks, including Express.js, Next.js, or serverless functions.
+description: "Learn how to build your application using DeployApps’s supported frameworks, including Express.js, Next.js, or serverless functions.
 Discover the best practices for efficient, scalable, and typesafe development"
 ---

 import DocCardList from '@theme/DocCardList';